This post may contain affiliate links. Read our disclosure policy here.

 - Oil: you can also use melted butter instead to enhance the flavor of this recipe.

-You’ll find the ingredient measurements in the recipe card below.
+You’ll find the ingredient measurements in the recipe card below, or you can check out these instructions for making blueberry pancakes with a mix.

 How to Make Aunt Jemima Pancakes